 Eat the famous Knysna Oysters

 If you happen to visit Knysna during July, then you’re in for a real treat!
 Every year, Knysna hosts a 10-day long oyster festival celebrating the town’s famous home-grown oysters and love for seafood.

-The Oyster Festival is a BIG deal in Knysna, and people from all over South Africa and abroad come to join this special Knysna activity.
-With oyster tastings, live music performances, buskers on street corners, and numerous themed activities, it’s revered as one of the best festivals in South African!
+The Oyster Festival is a BIG deal, with people from all over South Africa and abroad attending this special Knysna activity.
+With oyster tastings, live music performances, buskers on street corners, and numerous themed activities, it’s undoubtedly one of the best festivals in Africa!

 Go swimming at Buffels Bay

 The Garden Route is home to so many beautiful beaches that it’s hard to keep track of them all.
 But if you’re looking for a pristine stretch of white sand, then Buffels Bay is the place to be!

 Buffels Bay (also known as Buffelsbaai or Buffalo Bay) is located in the Goukamma Nature Reserve, roughly 21km from Knysna and surrounded by rolling hills covered in fynbos and a great beach perfect for swimming, sunbathing, and hunting for seashells.
 It’s a great place to relax, soak up the vibes and even grab some grub.
 The Buffalo Bay Waterfront Restaurant makes a lip-smackingly delicious cheeseburger, and if you sit outside on the massive wooden deck, you’ll get a fantastic view over the entire bay!